5 reasons to stop ‘following your passion’ — and what to do instead

 #2 — THINKING YOUR PASSION HAS TO BE YOUR JOB

 The problem with ‘following your passion’ is it puts pressure on you to turn your interests into your work.
 You may start to believe you have to find the one thing you’re passionate about.
-Then pursue it as your next job or future career.
+Then, pursue that as your next job or future career.

 But not everything you love has to become your career!